 Much of Foster’s work involves working with communities and dynamically using computer technologies to communicate alternative scenarios to citizens.
 Her work has received national and international recognition.
 She also focuses on generating awareness about career opportunities as a landscape architect.
 Foster authored a book, part of John Wiley and Sons “Careers in Design” series, titled “Becoming a Landscape Architect.”
 In 2014 the book became available in Chinese through Chinese Architectural Press.

 When she’s not working, Foster can be found exploring the world via bicycle and she enjoys anything connected to chocolate!
 She is a board member and past-president of the central Pennsylvania land trust, ClearWater Conservancy, and helps with the organization’s annual fundraiser “The Art and Chocolate Winter Gala.”

-- BS from The Pennsylvania State University in 1982
+- B.S. in Landscape Architecture from Penn State in 1982

 - Licensed landscape architect in Pennsylvania since 1987